fatedier/studies/README.md

 # studies
-Studies of some open source projects.
+My studies of some open source projects with comment on almost all code.